 City Council Meetings

-Study Sessions are held, as needed, at 5:30 p.m. on the first and third Tuesday of each month.
+Study Sessions are held, as needed, at 5:30 p.m. on the first, second, and fourth Tuesday of each month.
 Study Sessions are informational meetings and differ in several ways from the Regular City Council meetings.
-While Council may give direction to City staff, no votes are cast, no formal action is taken, and there is no public comment during Study Session.
+While City Council may give direction to City staff, no votes are cast, no formal action is taken, and there is no public comment during Study Session.

 - To register, click on the link above